HarryChenn/Awise/README.md

 So our team “Awise” had come up with an idea to create a platform where users can put their roommate preferences.
 Just to give a brief introduction of the features that our product is aiming is first through user authentication, our platform can determine whether the student is actually enrolled in Emory or not.
 Then after this authentication process, there is a filter that users can input, for example, a personality test, a number of roommates, age, gender, amount of rent users are willing to pay and etc. After the process of screening, the user will be matched with another user based on the preference he or she had input.
 The metrics that our platform is going to use are if both users have more than 85% of the match.
 Based on the psychological study conducted, researchers claimed that there is a high possibility that two people will have a good relationship if he or she has a more than 75% of common grounds.

 To conclude, through our “Awise” platform, we will provide a service that decreases the amount of time spent on finding a roommate.
 It will not only decrease the effort in finding a roommate but at the same time, it will increase the likelihood for the users to find a roommate he or she likes.

-# Mission Statement
-Awise is committed to bringing outstanding off-campus housing experience for Emory students by creating a platform to find perfect roommates through preference tests and other matching algorithms.

 # Vision Statement:
 A good life quality starts with having a comfortable home to live in.